 |The curve on the left shows Stage $5$ of the sequence with the Stage $0$ square superimposed but this is not a fractal, it is still early on in the process of forming the fractal.
 The squareflake fractal contains self similar copies of itself.
 No matter how much you magnify the fractal curve, zooming in on it, you always see the same structure containing smaller and smaller copies of itself.

-[If you want to draw fractals for yourself click on Notes to see the Logo program which was used to draw this fractal and for information about downloading a free version of Logo.
+[If you want to draw fractals for yourself click here to see the Logo program which was used to draw this fractal and for information about downloading a free version of Logo.

 See First Forward for a twelve part series introducing Logo programming for beginners.]